callmerudy/batch4_diafoirus_mimic/README.md

 *You will be prompted to enter your physionet.org password.*

+`NOTE` This is **only the test database** (light version).
+We are currently working on making sure that everything works with the actual/enormous database.

 This will download all the `csv.gz` (compressed CSV) files that composed the database.
 The compressed CSVs are about 6 GB in total, so it may take a while!

 ---